-Myeloma is a cancer that affects cells in the bone marrow called plasma cells.
+Myeloma is a cancer that affects cells in the bone marrow, called plasma cells.
 As the cancerous plasma cells fill the bone marrow, you are not able to make enough normal blood cells.
 This can lead to anaemia, bleeding problems and infections.
-Other symptoms include bone pain, fractures due to bone damage, and kidney damage.
+Other symptoms include bone pain, breaks (fractures) due to bone damage, and kidney damage.
 In many cases, treatment with chemotherapy and other treatments can control the disease, ease symptoms and prolong survival for a number of years.

 Myeloma is a cancer of certain white blood cells called plasma cells.
 The cancerous plasma cells build up in the bone marrow.
 They also make a lot of one type of antibody.
 As a result, various symptoms develop.
 Myeloma is sometimes called multiple myeloma or myelomatosis.

 What are the bone marrow, plasma cells and antibodies?

 The bone marrow is the soft sponge-like material in the centre of bones.
 The bone marrow is where blood cells are made by stem cells.
 Stem cells are the immature cells that can develop into mature blood cells.
 Stem cells constantly divide and produce new cells.
 Some new cells remain as stem cells, and others go through a series of maturing stages (precursor or blast cells) before forming into mature blood cells.
 The blood cells made by stem cells are red blood cells, white blood cells and platelets.

 You make millions of blood cells every day.
 There is normally a fine balance between the number of blood cells that you make, and the number that die and are broken down.
 Various factors help to maintain this balance.
 For example, certain hormones in the bloodstream and chemicals in the bone marrow, called growth factors, help to regulate the number of blood cells that you make.